30 Little-Known Ways Losing Weight Can Change Your Life

 One of the more surprising and funny responses on the Reddit forum we came across came from user Justcallmezach, who had recently shed a considerable amount of weight: "I was freaking shocked the first time I jumped into a go-kart and flew around the track.
 I thought they had upgraded the karts, then I just realized that they [go a lot faster] when they're hauling 135 [fewer] pounds."

 While most people know that things, like smoking and getting too much sun, can up their cancer risk, few people realize that obesity is also linked to cancer.
 (Disease-causing inflammation triggered by obesity is to blame.)
 That's the bad news.
 The good news is that levels of inflammation can be lowered by losing just five percent of your body weight, according to a Cancer Research study of postmenopausal women.
-And a recent study on morbidly obese men who underwent bariatric surgery had similar results.
+And a study on morbidly obese men who underwent bariatric surgery had similar results.
 Sounds like a reason to celebrate with one of these delicious weight loss smoothies to us!

 When you're carrying around extra pounds, it's not uncommon for workouts to cause a burning sensation in your lungs.
 It's also not uncommon for your joints to be in a great deal of pain.
 For this reason, once the weight starts to peel off, exercise will likely start to feel more like fun and less like a chore.
 Plus, what they say is true: Those feel-good endorphins that flood your bod after a killer Zumba class really are addictive.
 Not to mention, progress is addicting, too!
 When you start to lose belly fat and gain strength you'll want to keep going back for more.

-While some dieters report feeling hungrier after slimming down, Fatsecret member Deana Garcia writes on the site's message board that that after losing 25 pounds, she "eats much less" and doesn't "feel hungry all the time" like she used to.
+While some dieters report feeling hungrier after slimming down, Fatsecret member Deana Garcia writes on the site's message board that after losing 25 pounds, she "eats much less" and doesn't "feel hungry all the time" like she used to.
 If we had to guess, that's likely because she eating healthier foods packed with satiety-boosting nutrients like protein and fiber.
 If you're following a similar slim-down strategy, you can expect to keep your hunger under wraps while eating less and maintaining your trimmer bod.

 There's no denying it: When your body changes, so do your relationships.
 Most of your friends will be happy for you, but it's possible that a handful will be jealous and resentful—especially if your friendship was built on a mutual understanding of what it's like to be overweight.
 If this happens to you, ask your friend what's up.
 Tell them that you value their friendship, and ask if you can talk about why they've been acting differently toward you.
 If they are open to talking about it, you can likely work things out.